-Tweet a question to @37signals for a quick answer between Sunday– Friday CST.
+Tweet a question to @Basecamp for a quick answer around the clock, every day of the week.

 Use templates for projects you repeat over and over, so you don't need to start from scratch each time!